 Also, the Z50 is compatible with Nikon’s ML-L7 Wireless Remote Control.

 According to CIPA testing, the Z50’s EN-EL25 battery has a 300-shot life.
-In normal use, it’s likely to be a bit longer than that, but a second battery could be a wise investment.
+In normal use, it’s likely to be a bit longer than that, I got over 400 images and several minutes of video clips during one shoot and the level only dropped to two-thirds.
+However, a second battery could be a wise investment.

 Build and Handling